richardcrabbe/mapping-aussie-weeds/MappingBitoubush@BirdiesBeachNSW.md

 ### Feature Engineering

+The SkySat satellite used in this project has four useful spectral band: R, G, B and NIR.
+Additional spectral information is required to improve the detectability of the target.
+Thus, spectral indices sensitive to plants were derived to provide additional spectral information.
-We defined a function called `vegetation_indices` that creates a list of vegetation indices from the SkySat Imagery
+A function called `vegetation_indices` was created to produce a list of vegetation indices from the SkySat Imagery

 ```JavaScript
 var vegetation_indices = function(image) {
   var blue = image.select('b1'); // selects the blue band only
   var green = image.select('b2'); // selects the green band